replicate/green-screen-creator/README.md

 # Green Screen Creator

-Track an object and add a green screen to the background.
+Track objects in videos and add a green screen to the background.

+Powered by Meta's [Segment Anything Model (SAM)](https://replicate.com/meta/sam-2-video) on Replicate.

 ## Setup